Suffa

 Matthew David Lambert (born 6 May 1977), known by his stage name Suffa or MC Suffa, is an Australian rapper and producer.
-He is best known as one of the members of the hip hop group Hilltop Hoods, and has been a recording artist since the 1999 release of the band's debut album, A Matter of Time.
+He is best known as a founding member of the hip hop group Hilltop Hoods, and has been a recording artist since the 1999 release of the band's debut album, A Matter of Time.
 He has also produced tracks for other artists.

 Early life

 Matt Lambert was born on 6 May in Adelaide, South Australia and grew up there.
 According to the Hilltop Hoods song "The Hard Road", he left high school without graduating and was subsequently employed as a factory labourer.

 Music career

 Suffa met bandmate MC Pressure at Blackwood High School in the early 1990s and formed the Hilltop Hoods.
 After a demo and two releases, the band had a breakthrough album with The Calling in 2003.

 Suffa's first solo production was a compilation album, entitled Suffering City Vol. 1, and was released in 2002—the album featured tracks such as "Divine Intervention Part 3", "True Aussie Icon" and "Lifes Geographics", whereby a series of artists performed over Suffa's musical creations.
 Artists such as Muphin, Pegasus, DJ Bonez and Reason contributed to Suffering City Vol. 1.
 In an interview prior to the launch of the album, Suffa provided a description of the album:

 Because of the diverse range of artists I couldn’t say there was a particular flavour to the album.
 Perhaps the only continuity people will find on the album is the beats.
 As far as the content goes I’d have to say that it’s an album that Australian listeners can appreciate.
 You won’t find tracks on the album geared at trying to entice a US or European market.

 In 2002, following his work on Suffering City Vol. 1, Suffa also revealed a perspective on hip hop production that he had discovered at that time of his career: "I think the key to hip hop production is keeping things rough.
 If a song’s too clean it loses its edge.
 My advice to producers is to look outside the standard jazz, funk and soul breaks for samples.
 I’ll sample anything, even if someone else has already used it.
 I’ve stopped caring about 'The rules'."